Kenya African National Union

 The Kenya African National Union (KANU) is a Kenyan political party that ruled for nearly 40 years after Kenya's independence from British colonial rule in 1963 until its electoral loss in 2002.
 It was known as Kenya African Union (KAU) from 1944 but due to pressure from the colonial government, KAU changed its name to Kenya African Study Union (KASU) mainly because all political parties were banned in 1939 following the start of the Second World War.
 In 1946 KASU rebranded itself into KAU following the resignation of Harry Thuku as president due to internal differences between the moderates who wanted peaceful negotiations and the militants who wanted to use force, the latter forming the Aanake a forty (The forty Group), which later became the Mau Mau.
 His post was then occupied by James Gichuru, who stepped down for Jomo Kenyatta in 1947 as president of KAU.
 The KAU was banned by the colonial government from 1952 to 1960.
 It was re-established by James Gichuru in 1960 and renamed KANU on 14 May 1960 after a merger with Tom Mboya's Kenya Independence Movement.

 History

-From October 1952 to December 1959, Kenya was under a state of emergency arising from the armed Mau Mau rebellion against British colonial rule.
-KAU, the national political movement for Africans was banned in 1952 and its leaders including Jomo Kenyatta imprisoned in 1953.
-The Colonial Government set out to implant tribalism in its most virulent form into the body politic of Kenya.
-During this period however, African participation in the political process increased rapidly throughout the colony of Kenya.
-The colonial government banned national political movements in 1952.
-Starting in 1954 the colonial government started to actively promote regional tribal based political parties led by leaders friendly to the colonial government.
-The colonial government governor then appointed these leaders of the tribal parties to the LegCo in 1956.
-Ronald Ngala was appointed to represent the Coast region, Daniel Moi was appointed to represent Rift Valley, Masinde Muliro was appointed to represent Western while Argwings Kodhek was appointed to represent Nairobi while Oginga Odinga became the Nyanza LegCo member.
-Jeremiah James Nyaga was appointed to represent Central Kenya.
-Total political party ban however remained in force in central Kenya from 1952 until 1960.